 The course is assessed throughout the year and with an end-of-course portfolio.

 If you will be aged 16, 17 or 18 on 31 August in the year you begin your course, and have been resident in the UK/EU/EEA for the past 3 years, it will be free.
 Some courses will have other costs associated, such as for materials and trips.
 Many of our students are eligible for financial support when studying at college – please click here for more information.

-If you will be aged 19 or older on 31 August in the year you begin your course, and have been resident in the UK/EU/EEA for the past 3 years, you may be eligible for an Advanced Learner Loan to cover the cost of your course.
+If you will be aged 19 or older on 31 August in the year you begin your course, and have been resident in the UK/EU/EEA for the past 3 years, your course may be free.
 Some courses will have other costs associated, such as for materials and trips.
 Many of our students are eligible for financial support when studying at college – please click here for more information.